MilesMcBain/friendlyeval/README.md

 ## working call form
 reverse_group_by(mtcars, gear, am)
 ```

-and using a list of values:
+Using a list of values:
 ```
 reverse_group_by <- function(dat, columns){
   groups <- treat_strings_as_cols(columns)